The Bankrate promise

 Navient is a student loan servicer that handles both private and federal student loans.
 The company was created in 1973 as a division of the Student Loan Marketing Association, otherwise known as Sallie Mae, but split with the company in 2014.
 Today, Navient services more than $300 billion in student loans for more than 10 million customers.

-Is Navient a good loan servicer?
+Is Navient a good student loan servicer?

 How do I know if Navient is my servicer?

-But private student loans won’t be listed on the NSLDS database or the FSA Information Center.
+Private student loans won’t be listed on the NSLDS database or the FSA Information Center.
 To find out who services your private student loans, try logging in to your online account and looking for details there.
 You can also check your credit reports to see who’s listed as the loan holder.